pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 Secret Key Encryption (S2K Usage) parameters are not supplied in a v6 SKESK, as AEAD mode is always used.

-UTF-ish encodings are therefore safe in v6 SKESK packets.
+UTF-8ish encodings are therefore safe in v6 SKESK packets.

 ### User Attribute Packets